RehabMan/OS-X-ACPI-Keyboard/README.md

 The format of the data sent via Notify is as follows:
 - high-order 16-bits must be 0x11, 0x12, 0x21, or 0x22
-- 0x11 indicates delegated keydown, 0x12 indicates delagated keyup
+- 0x11 indicates delegated keydown, 0x12 indicates delegated keyup
 - 0x21 indicates non-delegated keydown, 0x22 indicates non-delegated keyup
 - the low order 16-bits contain the ADB code to be sent